louay66/holbertonschool-system_linux/0x0A-multithreading/README.md

 ## Learning Objectives

-- What is a thread
+- What is a threads
 - What are the differences between a thread and a process
 - What is the difference between Concurrency and Parallelism
 - How to create a thread